tiberlab/tibercad/manual/Sphinx/Complete/Introduction.rst

 **GMSH modeling strategy: bottom-up  design**

 In   gmsh  the idea  is  to   design  the  model  with a "bottom-up" strategy.
-So,   first, points are  defined, then lines  connecting  points,  surface  connecting  lines,  and  so  on,  without  superimposing  objects.
+So,   first, points are  defined, then lines  connecting  points,  surface  connecting  lines,  and  so  on.
+No  superimposing  objects are  allowed.
-This  means  that, once  defined  your  points,  you  may  connect them  with  lines but different Lines  must  not  have  parts  in  common (just  points);
+This  means  that, once  defined  your  points,  you  may  connect them  with  lines but different lines  must  not  have  parts  in  common (just  points);
 the  same  works for  surfaces:  they  may  have only  lines  in  common,   but  no  intersections between  surfaces  are allowed.

 .. warning::